-- Choose any of the following types of Medicare plans: - Another Medicare health plan, with or without prescription drug coverage - Original Medicare with a separate Medicare prescription drug plan - Original Medicare without a separate Medicare prescription drug plan - If you choose this option, Medicare may enroll you in a drug plan, unless you have opted out of automatic enrollment.
+- Because you live in a nursing home, you can end your membership in Centers Plan for Nursing Home Care at any time. - If you decide to change to a new plan, you can choose any of the following types of plans: - Another Medicare health plan with or without prescription drug coverage. - Original Medicare with a separate Medicare prescription drug plan. - Original Medicare without a separate Medicare prescription drug plan. - o If you choose this option, Medicare may enroll you in a drug plan, unless you have opted out of automatic enrollment.